celiovasconcelos/hexagonal-maven-microservice/README.md

 ## The 4 ways of stoping transitive dependencies

 1. Using **maven exclusions** (mentioned before).
 It easily does the job without side effects.
 Note it's configured on the `dependent side`.
 2. Using a **separated module for *input ports*** (also mentioned before).
-That's the purest way of doing that (software desing).
+That's the purest way of doing that (software design).
 The cost is to add some overhead to the project structure and code.
 3. Using **Java 9 Modules** (Jigsaw).
 That requires management of the `module-info.java` hierarchy that produces some noise.
 That's also, in some sense, a duplication of maven's work.
 Finally, you will be forced to do extra configurations to make maven works with annotation processors tools like Lombok.
 Note it's configured on the `dependency side`.
 4. Using **architecture checks** in build time.